-If you have any questions regarding your compatibility check, or if you experience issues launching your exam, you may contact our remote proctoring technical support team at (844) 267-1017.
-You may also initiate a chat after you close the Secure Browser Software by clicking here.
+By not starting your test within 15 minutes after your booked time, you forfeit your test fee or test eligibility.
+Fees and test eligibilities are non-refundable.
+If you have any questions regarding your compatibility check, or if you experience issues launching your test, you may contact PSI's technical support team at (844) 267-1017.